 - i.
 Using native plants where appropriate when planting within habitat areas (refer to the Clark County Native Plant Communities Guide or other relevant publications for guidance); - j.
-Managing access to habitat areas, including exclusionary fencing for livestock, if needed; - k.
-Using existing stream crossings whenever a review of suitability, capacity, access and location, habitat impacts of alternatives, maintenance, liability, and economics indicate the existing crossing is feasible; - Constructing new stream crossings, when necessary, in conformance to the water crossing structure standards in WAC 220-110-070 (Hydraulic Code Rules), which are incorporated by reference; - m.
+Managing access to habitat areas, including exclusionary fencing for livestock, if needed; - Using existing stream crossings whenever a review of suitability, capacity, access and location, habitat impacts of alternatives, maintenance, liability, and economics indicate the existing crossing is feasible; - I. Constructing new stream crossings, when necessary, in conformance to the water crossing structure standards in WAC 220-110-070 (Hydraulic Code Rules), which are incorporated by reference; - m.
 Seasonally restricting construction activities; - n.
 Implementing best management practices and integrated management practices; - o.
 Monitoring or review of impacts and assurance of stabilization of the area; - p.
 Establishing performance measures or bonding; - q.
 Establishing conservation covenants and other mechanisms to ensure long-term preservation or maintenance of mitigation actions; - r.
-Utilizing low-impact development techniques; - Promoting water quality by limiting the use of lawn and garden chemicals in habitat areas; and/or - t.
+Utilizing low-impact development techniques; - s.
+Promoting water quality by limiting the use of lawn and garden chemicals in habitat areas; and/or - t.
 Avoiding topsoil removal and minimizing topsoil compaction. - B. Nonindigenous Species Shall not be Introduced Via Mitigation.
 No plant, wildlife, or fish species not indigenous to the region shall be introduced, via mitigation, into a habitat conservation area. - C. Mitigation Should Result in Contiguous Corridors.
 In accordance with a mitigation plan, mitigation sites should preferably be located by the following and in priority order: - 1.
 On-site and contiguous to wildlife habitat corridors; or - 2.
 Off-site that is adjacent to the subject site and contiguous to wildlife habitat corridors; or - 3.
 Mitigation within the natural open space network, as identified in the comprehensive parks and open space plan, may be allowed for off-site mitigation or in place of on-site mitigation, where development and mitigation will result in an isolating effect on the habitat. - D. Approvals of Activities may be Conditioned.
 The city shall condition approvals of activities allowed within or adjacent to a habitat conservation area or its buffers, as necessary to minimize or mitigate any potential adverse impacts.
 Conditions may include, but are not limited to: - 1.
-Establishment of buffers: - 2.
+Establishment of buffers; - 2.
 Preservation of critically important vegetation; - 3.
 Limitation of access to the habitat area, including fencing to deter unauthorized access; - 4.
-Seasonal restriction of construction activities: - 5.
+Seasonal restriction of construction activities; - 5.
 Establishment of a duration and timetable for periodic review of mitigation activities; and - 6.
-Requirement of a performance bond, when necessary, to ensure completion and success of proposed mitigation.
+Requirement of a performance bond, when necessary, to ensure completion and success of proposed mitigation. - E. Buffers. - Establishment of Buffers.
+The director shall require the establishment of buffer areas for activities in, or adjacent to, habitat conservation areas when needed to protect habitat conservation areas.
+Buffers shall consist of an undisturbed area of native vegetation, or areas identified for restoration, established to protect the integrity, functions, and values of the affected habitat.
+Required buffer widths shall reflect the sensitivity of the habitat and the type and intensity of human activity proposed to be conducted nearby, and should be consistent with the management recommendations issued by the State Department of Fish and Wildlife.